AnnMarieW/HelloDash/CONTRIBUTING.md

 ## Getting Started

 Comments, suggestion, constructive criticism, contributions and pull requests are gladly accepted.
-And positive remarks will be received with great glee and gratitude. :-) Please open an issue here.
+Please open an issue here.

 For now, this section is documentation for my future self, when I need to come back here to maintain this project.